Photo Credit: Travel Alberta

 Our daily Wildlife Watching Safaris are in full-swing and giving guests a treat while animals await snow in the high alpine areas to melt.
 We often spot elk, deer and bighorn sheep on this tour, and typically bears will start to become more active from mid May onwards.
 Wondering what we’ve seen lately on this tour?
 Check out our guides’ report!

 2. Embrace your inner cowboy on a bbq cookout ride

 Speaking of animals, horseback riding and cowboy BBQ cookouts have begun!
 The horses are frisky with the crisp morning air and waiting for adventure, and the cookouts are the perfect activity for the whole family with your choice of horseback ride or wagon ride with a delicious steak cooked to order!

 The lakes are starting to thaw and spring is a great time to visit Banff National Park’s most popular lake, iconic Lake Louise.
+The lake typically thaws around late May to early June, so May is a great time to see the lake covered in ice for some interesting photography.
 Towards the end of the month the access road to Moraine Lake re-opens and visitors can see two famous lakes on one tour!
-Make the most of your visit on the evening Deluxe Lake Louise Tour by visiting both lakes after the crowds have left for the day, with an early dinner in the log cabin ambiance of charming Baker Creek Bistro.

 Rafting season is finally here!
 The snow has melted and the rivers are rising – come and join us on three whitewater rafting rivers near Banff.
 May is a great month for rafting because the river levels are high and there’s lots of fun to be had.
 And it’s the perfect rainy day activity, you’ll be surprised how much fun it is to be out on the river in the rain!